-However, in some circumstances, it becomes available to parents who would also like to ‘balance’ their family by having a child of each gender.
-Hormone tests are also run to check the client’s fertility and age limits are sometimes implemented.
+That said, in rare cases, gender selection becomes available to parents who wish to ‘balance’ their family by having a child of each gender.
+Hormone tests are run to check the client’s fertility, and age limits may be applied.
 Some clinics will not consider clients unless they are married or already have at least one child of the opposite sex they’re trying for.

 Methods of Gender Selection